bitovi/canjs.com/guides_source/migrating_to_2.0.md

  - custom elements with [can.Component](../docs/can.Component.html)
  - [mustache event bindings](../docs/can.Component.html)

 and many new API changes.
-But it still remains very backwards compatable with CanJS 1.1.
-This document covers the breaking changes in 2.0 and the depricated 1.1 features that are currently supported, but will be removed in 2.1.
+But it still remains very backwards compatible with CanJS 1.1.
+This document covers the breaking changes in 2.0 and the deprecated  1.1 features that are currently supported, but will be removed in 2.1.

 ## Breaking Changes